meceware/meceware.com/docs/fullpage-for-elementor.md

 ![FullPage for Elementor Slide Navigation Options](assets/fullpage-for-elementor/navigation-slide.jpg "Slide Navigation Options")

 **Options**
-* *Top*: The navigation bullets for the slide navigation will be shown at the top side of the section.
+* `Top`: The navigation bullets for the slide navigation will be shown at the top side of the section.
-* *Bottom*: The navigation bullets for the slide navigation will be shown at the bottom side of the section.
+* `Bottom`: The navigation bullets for the slide navigation will be shown at the bottom side of the section.

-When an option is selected, **Slide Navigation Settings** will be activated.
+When an option is selected, `Slide Navigation Settings` will be activated.

 ![FullPage for Elementor Slide Navigation Options](assets/fullpage-for-elementor/navigation-slide-options.jpg "Slide Navigation Options")

-* *Slide Navigation Style*: You can select the navigation bullet style with this option.
+* `Slide Navigation Style`: You can select the navigation bullet style with this option.
+* `Bigger Slide Navigation`: You can enable this option to see bigger navigation bullets.

+Responsive options can be configured for the selected device (desktop, tablet and mobile devices).

-* *Show*: You can show or hide the slide navigation bullets with this option responsively.
+* `Show`: You can show or hide the slide navigation bullets with this option responsively.
-* *Main Color*: You can choose the primary color of the bullets.
+* `Main Color`: You can choose the primary color of the bullets.
-* *Hover Color*: You can choose the primary color of the bullets when mouse is on the bullets.
+* `Hover Color`: You can choose the primary color of the bullets when mouse is on the bullets.
-* *Active Color*: You can choose the primary color when the slide bullet is active.
+* `Active Color`: You can choose the primary color when the slide bullet is active.
-* *Space*: You can specify the distance from top/bottom of slide navigation bullets using this option.
+* `Space`: You can specify the distance from top/bottom of slide navigation bullets using this option.
-* *Bigger Slide Navigation*: You can enable this option to see bigger navigation bullets.

 ### Control Arrows